EVERYTHING YOU NEED TO KNOW ABOUT

 Q: What is Gold-Plated Brass?

-Gold-plated brass is a metal alloy made by combining copper and zinc.
+A: Gold-plated brass jewelry is made from a metal alloy made by combining copper and zinc.
 The brass is then plated with a thin layer of gold to give it a unique, luxurious look.
 Gold-plated brass is an affordable way to add a touch of gold to jewelry and accessories, as it is less expensive than solid gold.

 Q: How Long Does Gold-Plated Brass Last?